 One example of a Stirling-cycle design is the LLNL-designed Stirling cycle cooler used in the Field Radiometric Identification System, FRIS [78].
 In this design, the Stirling cooler was battery operated and transportable.
-The device demonstrated an improvement to scintillation detectors [79].
-The device did however; require significant battery capacity to operate.
+The device demonstrated an improvement over what one may achieve with scintillation detectors [79].
+The device did, however, require significant battery capacity to operate.
 Steady state power consumption was nearly 60W [78].
 Such battery consumption makes the overall weight of the design a challenge for a truly portable device.

 In 2002, LLNL presented a mechanical cooled, HPGe detector called the Cryo3.
 The Cryo3 offered improvements in weight and battery size to the FRIS design.
-The miniature Stirling cooler used in the Cryo3 design required only 15 Watts of power input.
+The miniature Stirling cooler used in the Cryo3 design required only 15 W of power input.
 However, the cooler itself is limited in its cooling capacity to the point that the Cryo3 can only operate a small HPGe detector element.
 Additionally, it requires the use of a Peltier cooler to cool an internal infrared shield [80].
+The novel detector design developed as a part of this research does not incorporate an internal infrared shield.
 This driven inner shield reduces the radiative heat load of the HPGe detector element.
 The Cryo3 also suffers from poor energy resolution with measured values of 3.5 keV Full Width Half Max at 662 keV [75].
+The detector design developed as a part of this research was able to achieve a 1.16 keV full width half max energy resolution at 122 keV (57Co).

 In 2002, ORTEC also began development work on a small, handheld, battery-powered HPGe design.
 This system utilized a larger capacity cooler allowing for performance improvements over the previously discussed Cryo3 [75].
 The cooler used in this design was the SAX101-002B cooler from Hymatic Engineering, Ltd. [75].
 This cooler used less than 16W at steady state operation.
 The size of the cooler required is determined by the total heat load of the system.
 These mechanical designs utilized a malleable copper braid as means of providing a thermal path between the cooler cold finger and the detector housing [81].
 The malleability of the copper braid served to minimize the microphonic vibration introduced to the system.